Point redemption rates will change as of 15 April 2019. Please go to bit.ly/rwd415 for more details.

 Complimentary insurance targeting the business traveller

 American Express knows that most business people are required to do a lot of travelling, both domestically and overseas.
-Add just one travelling employee and your risk is doubled, and with multiple employees the liability can become enormous.
+Add just one travelling employee and your risk is doubled, and with multiple employees, the liability can become enormous.
 But both the primary and all supplementary cardholders are protected by a wide range of insurance policies, activated whenever the full trip fare is paid using the card or Velocity Points.

 This is clearly not the average set of insurance policies found on a regular credit card.
-It’s designed to give maximum benefit to the business traveller (although leisure trips are covered as well, and cover extends to spouses and dependent children accompanying the cardholder if their trip fares were also paid with the card).
+It’s designed to give maximum benefit to the business traveller (although leisure trips are covered as well, and the cover extends to spouses and dependent children accompanying the cardholder if their trip fares were also paid with the card).

 Free Virgin lounge passes